apache/arrow-nanoarrow/docs/source/getting-started.md

 ```

 After saving `CMakeLists.txt`, you may have to close and re-open the `linesplitter`
 directory in VSCode to activate the CMake integration.
-From the command pallete
+From the command palette
 (i.e., Control/Command-Shift-P), choose **CMake: Build**.
 If all went well, you should
 see a few lines of output indicating progress towards building and linking `linesplitter`.